rahxki/final_project/source/country/luke_bryan/index.rst

 *Tailgates and Tanlines*            2011
 ================================ ==================

-Click `here <https://en.wikipedia.org/wiki/Luke_Bryan>`_ for more information and where this information and image was found.
+Click `here <https://en.wikipedia.org/wiki/Luke_Bryan>`_ to go to Wikipedia for more information and where this information and image was found.